Metering data processing

 en_ex

-Invert one register to the other
+Swap one register for the other

 en_ex